la900415/Astrocytes_COVID19/README.md

 # Astrocytes_COVID19
-This repository contains most of the proteomic input files and scripts associated to manuscript "Viral infection differentially modulate inflammatory responses in astrocytes of infection-resilient centenarians compared to adults".
+This repository contains most of the proteomic input files and scripts associated to manuscript "Divergent responses to SARS-CoV-2 infection reveal brain resilience-associated astrocyte programs in centenarians".
 MS data files can be found in PRIDE repository under the unique identifier PXD075605.

 # Scripts
 Scripts are located in the bin folder.
 Several packages are required before runnig the scripts.